 Windows XP users might have to click the Switch to Classic View link on the left to see it listed.
 Windows Vista, 7 and 8 users can simply type "java" (without quotes) into Control Panel's Search box.

 Java Control Panel window opens.
 Open Security tab and make sure that Security Level slider is set to at least High (minimum recommended).

 Since Java 7 update 21, a prompt appears even if Java is up to date (considered secure) and the applet is properly signed - but you can use a check box to trust the applet.
 If Java version is out of date, a prompt for each Java app appears, and multi-click prompts for unsigned Java apps are used.

 By the way, the first check box - Enable Java content in the browser - allows completely turning off Java support in all installed web browsers.
 Some programs, such as Freeplane, OpenOffice.org or LibreOffice require Java for some functionality.
 Now you can install Java without worrying about possible security holes - just clear the check box and Java support in web browsers is gone.
 You still need to restart all browser windows if any of these were open.

 Click OK to apply changes and close the window.

-Java 7 Update 45 brought another new button to Java Control Panel (JCP): Restore Security Prompts.
+Another usable button in Java Control Panel (JCP) is Restore Security Prompts.
 This allows resetting trust (unhiding security dialogs) for all sites where you already ticked the Do not show this again for apps from the publisher and location above check box.

 Here's an example of Java warning for a properly signed app.
 If you trust the site, you can tick the Do not show this again for apps from the publisher and location above check box.
 This will prevent the warning from appearing again.